 When I hit the gym I am always accompanied by two pieces of kit, my Polar M400 which tells me how hard I am working out.
 I have also used this as my timer when doing HIIT sessions.
 I do find the heart rate band uncomfortable but it provides an accurate reading so I am putting up with it for now.

-The second piece of kit I always have with me is my phone, initially I used to listen to my music whilst on the treadmill or doing strength training, then I went through a phase of watching Netflix but most recently I have discovered Aaptiv which I LOVE!!!
+The second piece of kit I always have with me is my phone, initially, I used to listen to my music whilst on the treadmill or doing strength training, then I went through a phase of watching Netflix but most recently I have discovered Aaptiv which I LOVE!!!
 Aaptiv has revolutionized my workouts, seriously I don’t know how I attended the gym so long without it.

 Aaptiv is basically like having your personal trainer in your pocket (well in your ear).
 You can choose from hundreds of workouts choreographed by certified personal trainers and set to the perfect playlist.
 Whether you want something for the treadmill, outdoor running, indoor cycling, elliptical, stair climber or strength training there is a workout for you.
 You can select your workout via duration, trainer, music genres and workout level; beginner, intermediate and advanced.
-I am also a fan of the Yoga, Meditation and stretching sessions.
+I am also a fan of Yoga, Meditation and stretching sessions.
 If you’re looking for 5k, 10k, half and full marathon training then they have sessions for that too.
 The app costs $9.99 a month and is worth every penny if you ask me.

 Set yourself micro-challenges

 This morning I heard someone say, “If it doesn’t challenge you, it won’t change you” and that is exactly how I had begun to feel about my old gym routine.
 I no longer felt like I was being challenged and ultimately I wasn’t seeing any change.
 By setting yourself micro-challenges you will begin to see the difference.
 I have set myself the challenge to complete three Aaptiv workouts each time I attend the gym.
-Already with the help of my Polar I have seen a huge increase in the amount of calories I am burning at each session so that change is surely going to come soon.
+Already with the help of my Polar, I have seen a huge increase in the number of calories I am burning at each session so that change is surely going to come soon.

 Make friends at the gym